Dead Cells: Release and expansions

 Around January 2019, Motion Twin started work on their next title while still developing Dead Cells.
 When they expanded by hiring more developers, Motion Twin wanted to keep the Dead Cells development team to between eight and ten people to stay a manageable worker cooperative.
 The team then spun-off a new studio called Evil Empire to help co-develop the game.
 Motion Twin released a free update on September 16, 2021, titled "Practice Makes Perfect" which added a training room, world map and many other quality of life changes.
-A free Everyone Is Here update released on November 22, 2021, which introduced character skins and mechanics based on characters from other indie games as "guest characters".
+A free Everyone Is Here update released on November 22, 2021, which introduced skins and mechanics based on characters from other indie games.
 These games included Hyper Light Drifter, Guacamelee!, Curse of the Dead Gods, Blasphemous, Skul: The Hero Slayer, and Hollow Knight.
 Celebrating the 20th anniversary of Motion Twin, the developers revealed the third paid expansion titled Dead Cells: The Queen and the Sea, which released on January 7, 2022.
 Another free content update, Break the Bank, released in March 2022.
 The update added a new level that can be randomly encountered while playing, which grants the player an opportunity to earn significant sums of gold.
 On October 26, 2022, Motion Twin released a free boss rush update, which allows the Prisoner to fight the bosses of the game one after another in a new game mode.
 A free Everyone is Here Vol. 2 update in November 2022 added more homages to other indie games, including Terraria, Hotline Miami, Slay the Spire, Shovel Knight, Risk of Rain, and Katana Zero.

 A fourth and final paid expansion, Dead Cells: Return to Castlevania, was released on March 6, 2023.
 It features characters, weapons, and enemies from the Castlevania series, under license from Konami.
-This expansion includes a secret level inspired by Castlevania: Symphony of the Night and allows the player to play as Richter Belmont with a move set more akin to the Castlevania series.
+This expansion includes a secret level inspired by Castlevania: Symphony of the Night and allows the player to play as Richter Belmont with a move set akin to the Castlevania series.
 A port for the PlayStation 5 was released on June 29, 2023.
+Netflix released a mobile version on October 31, 2023, which requires an active Netflix subscription to play and includes all of the previously released DLCs.
 With the game's 35th patch being released on August 19, 2024, Motion Twin and Evil Empire announced that they had stopped further creative work on Dead Cells.
 Motion Twin had already transferred their development efforts towards their next game, Windblown, and Evil Empire started work on their own new title.
 The companies stated that they will continue fixing bugs and making quality-of-life changes.

-Netflix released a mobile version on October 31, 2023.
-This version is free but requires an active Netflix subscription to play, and includes all of the previously released DLCs.